Varrkan82/Arma3-MODs-Updater-Downloader/README.md

 ## Plans
 1. Run script with a CLI options to make all jobs automatically
 2. Implement a batch updating of an all installed MODs
-3. Fix an issue with a date parsing from a Steam WorkShop of a too old MODs